• Gayle Restall, associate professor

 My responsibility in the teaching and learning environment includes keeping current with developments in my field and promoting a critically reflective approach to multiple sources of information.
 Learning should be a process of searching for, and transformation of, under standing for students through critical reflection and critical self-reflexivity; facilitation of transformative learning is one of the great joys of teaching.

-1. social participation and equity in the context of chronic health conditions;
+• Promote social participation and equity for individuals with chronic health conditions

 Biography

-My local, provincial, and national leadership roles have spanned numerous occupational therapy organizations, university committees, and community-based organizations, including the Nine Circles Community Health Centre, the Canadian Mental Health Association, and Realize.
+A registered occupational therapist, Restall has held diverse clinical, administrative, research, and educational roles throughout her career.
+She has worked with individuals, families, groups, communities, and populations in various institutional and community settings.
+Her leadership has extended to local, provincial, and national roles in occupational therapy organizations, university committees, and community-based organizations such as the Nine Circles Community Health Centre, the Canadian Mental Health Association, and Realize.

-My research and scholarly work seeks understanding about the experiences of people living with chronic health conditions in accessing supports and services to participate in community life and the systems and policy changes needed for full occupational participation.
-I have committed to ongoing relational work to facilitate justice and equity toward health and wellbeing for individuals and collectives.
+She earned a PhD in Community Health Sciences from the University of Manitoba, where her research focused on the experiences of people living with chronic health conditions and the systems and policy changes needed for full occupational participation.
+Restall is deeply committed to fostering justice and equity in health and wellbeing for individuals and collectives.

 Education

-Bachelor of Medical Rehabilitation (Occupational Therapy), University of Manitoba, 1979
+• Bachelor of Medical Rehabilitation (BMR) in Occupational Therapy, University of Manitoba, Winnipeg, Manitoba, Canada, 1979

 Awards

-Muriel Driver Memorial Lectureship, Canadian Association of Occupational Therapists, 2023
+• Muriel Driver Memorial Lectureship, Canadian Association of Occupational Therapists

-Anne Lang-Étienne Memorial Lecture, University of Ottawa, 2022
+• Anne Lang-Étienne Memorial Lecture, University of Ottawa

-Golden Quill Award from the Canadian Association of Occupational Therapists, 2020
+• Golden Quill Award, Canadian Association of Occupational Therapists

-Transdisciplinary Understanding & Training on Research – Primary Health Care (TUTOR-PHC), CIHR Fellowship, 2006-2007
+• Transdisciplinary Understanding & Training on Research – Primary Health Care (TUTOR-PHC), CIHR Fellowship

-J.D.
-Adamson Medal and Prize in Occupational Therapy, 1979
+• J.D.
+Adamson Medal and Prize in Occupational Therapy

-Manitoba Society of Occupational Therapists Book Prize, 1979
+• Manitoba Society of Occupational Therapists Book Prize

 Dr. Gayle Restall In the news